gpr-opthyprms

 --test

-Compare analytical and numerical gradient for input hyperparameters.
+Compare analytical and numerical gradients for input hyperparameters.

 --cd5